 Dr. Weiner officially retired on June 30, 2011.
-Now, Weiner continues to come to school every day because he loves the University of Guelph.
+Now, because he loves the University of Guelph, he continues to come to school every day.

 He is currently investigating the effectiveness of state of the art technologies in mathematics education.
 In particular, he is using Maple for dynamic explorations in class and Maple TA for online testing.